sohummehta/sohummehta/README.md

 # Hi, I'm Sohum! 😁

-I am a third year Computer Science and Machine Learning student at UC San Diego.
+I am a second year Computer Science and Machine Learning student at UC San Diego.
 I like building full-stack applications and experimenting with AI to solve real problems.

 ## What I'm currently working on